Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation

-\textbf{CIFAR and Corruptions} We evaluate all methods using the VGG16 \citep{Simonyan2014VeryRecognition} network architecture.
-Focusing on the most direct comparisons, we compare against the MAP solution for the given posterior, which is equivalent to Stochastic Weight Averaging (SWA) \citep{Izmailov2018AveragingGeneralization}, and Bayes model averaging with SWAGD and KFAC-Laplace, which provide an apples-to-apples comparison to the two versions of our method that directly utilize the posteriors from these prior approaches.
-We use CIFAR10 \citep{Krizhevsky2012LearningImages} for training and in-distribution testing.
-Following \citep{ovadia2019trust}, we evaluate predictive uncertainty in out-of-distribution settings using the CIFAR10-Corrupted \citep{hendrycks2019benchmarking} datasets, which apply different severities of 15 common corruptions to the test set images.
-With this, we can assess performance over a wide range of distribution shifts, as well as how performance degrades as shifts become more extreme.
-We include additional comparisons across other methods and architectures in Appendix \ref{appendix:more-exp-results}.
+Focusing on the most direct comparisons, we compare against the MAP solution for the given posterior, which is equivalent to Stochastic Weight Averaging (SWA) \citep{Izmailov2018AveragingGeneralization}, and Bayes model averaging with SWAGD and KFAC-Laplace, which provide apples-to-apples comparisons to the two versions of our method that directly utilize the same posteriors from these prior approaches.

-Examining the reliability diagrams in \autoref{fig:all_reliability_diagrams}, we see that ACNML provides more conservative (less confident) predictions than other methods across different levels of corruption.
-On out-of-distribution datasets, where accuracy degrades, we see that ACNML's conservative predictions lead to many better calibrated low-confidence predictions, while other methods drastically overestimate confidence.
+Examining the reliability diagrams in \autoref{fig:all_reliability_diagrams}, we can qualitatively see that ACNML provides more conservative (less confident) predictions than other methods across different levels of corruption.
+On out-of-distribution inputs, where accuracy degrades, we see that ACNML's conservative predictions lead to many better calibrated low-confidence predictions, while other methods drastically overestimate confidence.
 Thus, ACNML's confidence estimates are still able reliably indicate when predictions are likely to be incorrect even on OOD inputs.
 ACNML is however slightly \textit{underconfident} on the in-distribution CIFAR10 test set, while other methods err on the side of being overconfident.

 In Figure \ref{fig:cifarc-lineplots-vgg}, we can quantitatively compare the calibration of different methods for different levels of corruption.
 ACNML variants provide \textbf{much better calibration on the more severe corruptions} than other methods while also performing slightly better in terms of Brier score.
 All methods perform similarly in terms of accuracy in all domains, and we find that ACNML's more conservative estimates also perform competitively with Bayesian methods in Brier score, and ECE on the in-distribution test set as well (see Table \ref{tab:nll-acc-ece-indist} in Appendix \ref{appendix:more-exp-results}).
 We include additional comparisons across other methods and architectures in Appendix \ref{appendix:more-exp-results}.